-The good news is that you have a few alternatives for dealing with this issue.
-Continue reading to learn a few effective techniques to film video in poor light.
-Also, upgrade your equipment list with the latest low light camcorders and cameras to shoot videos in low light conditions.
+So, Continue reading to learn a few effective techniques to film videos in poor light.
+Also, upgrade your equipment list with the latest low light camcorders and cameras to shoot videos in low-light conditions.

 The irony is that these methods work adequately.